-On the afternoon of September 20, Prof. Edvard I. Moser, the winner of Nobel Prize in Physiology, visited Zhejiang University.
+On the afternoon of September 20, Prof. Edvard I. Moser, the Nobel Laureate in Physiology,visited Zhejiang University.
 The successful academic exchanges and seminars were held in linshui lecture hall.

 Professor Shuming Duan, Academician and Dean of Medicine school, Ying Xu, Deputy Director of Foreign Affairs, Hailan Hu , Executive Director of Neuroscience Research Center of Medical College warmly welcomed Prof. Edvard I. Moser.